Committed To Protecting Your Parenting Rights

 Defending Your Rights In Court

-When parents cannot agree to custody terms on their own, they need to turn the matter over to a judge, who has a tremendous amount of discretion to determine what is in the best interest of the child.
-In determining whether a child should live with the mother, the father or both parents, the judge will consider the historical relationship each parent has had with a child as well as many other factors, some of which are as follows:
+When parents cannot agree upon custody and visitation arrangements on their own, then a judge will make these decisions for you.
+A judge has a tremendous amount of discretion to determine what is in the best interest of the child.
+In determining whether a child should live with primarily with the mother, primarily with the father or with both parents, the judge will consider the historical relationship each parent has had with a child as well as many other factors, some of which are as follows:

 • Is one home or the other more “stable” and how is this defined for your particular circumstances?